stpope/CSL6/README.md

 	Src/Kernel/CSL_Types.h (note the system defaults here)
 	Src/Kernel/CSL_Core.h (the kernel classes are here)

-and

-	Src/Sources/SimpleSines.{h,cpp} (a tutorial for writing unit generators)
+	Src/Sources/SimpleSines.{h,cpp} (a tutorial for writing unit generators) Src/Tests/TestSources.cpp (or any of the other test sources in that folder)

-or

-	Src/Tests/TestSources.cpp (or any of the other tests)

 To compile the sources, you will need to create the links in the Src/Includes folder; to do this, open a UNIX shell (terminal, or DOS prompt) and execute the commands,